 Next, we need to add the Courier rate for the US.
 Click the Add new button.

-The Label and Title should both be 'Courier'.
+The Title should be 'Courier'.
 The Destination should be 'Specific' to the United States, and the weight range is 0 to 30 kg.
 Inkthreadable charge £36.00 for this rate so this is what we've used.

 Click the Close button, and that's your rates for the USA completed!

-Remember to click the Save changes button to save your work here, or you'll have to do it all again.
+Remember to click the Save changes button to save your work here.

 Head back to your shipping zones.
 You'll see a zone that covers all countries that have not been defined in a previous zone; we'll use this to complete the rates for the rest of the world.